top of page

 (Psalm 55:22 NIV)

 A nudge from the Holy Spirit opened my eyes to a sad truth.
-I wasn’t following what I encouraged my readers to do: Cast all your burdens on Him.
+I wasn’t following what I encouraged my readers to do: Cast all your burdens on God.
 Trust Him.
-Wait on God.
+Wait on Him.
 Don’t be anxious about anything.
 A rueful laugh escaped me.
 Ha!
 Easier said than done.

 It was time to surrender everything to my Sustainer.
 To accept His timetable, rather than try to hurry Him along.
 To understand the circumstances were outside of my control.
 To realize I hadn’t fully cast my cares on the Lord, for there I was behind the scenes—His worker bee—buzzing around trying to assist.